 With the rise of smartphones and mobile computing, the diversity of connected devices began to widen considerably.
 More significantly, the advent of operating systems that can be loaded on smaller and smaller devices opened the way for an almost infinite variety of devices to be connected to the Internet — paving the way for the IoT.

 Now, everything from cars to televisions, refrigerators to water heaters, watches to wine racks are connected to the Internet.
 And these are just the commonplace items in individuals’ homes.
-Move to the industrial sector and the IoT encompasses scanners, monitors, diagnostic sensors, and a myriad of other devices performing functions we rarely take the time to think about.
-It’s little wonder that integrating these various devices is quickly becoming one of the biggest challenges facing technology companies.
+Move to the industrial sector, and the IoT encompasses scanners, monitors, diagnostic sensors, and a myriad of other devices performing functions we rarely take the time to think about.
+It’s little wonder that integrating these various devices is quickly becoming one of technology companies' biggest challenges.

 IoT System Integration Solutions